santis1001/Employee-Manager/README.md

 **`modRoles(db, data)`**

-This function recieves the db connection instance and data containing the necessary information to modify an existing role from the table.
+This function receives the connection instance `db` and the `data` parameter containing the necessary information to modify an existing role in the table.
+It utilizes the provided data to execute the SQL query and update the corresponding role with the specified information.

 Query: `UPDATE role SET title=?, salary=?, department_id=?
 WHERE id=?`

 ```js